Welcome to the Electrical and Computer Engineering Department at the University of California Davis.

-UC Davis is well positioned to explore exciting new options for meeting the challenges of the 21st Century.
+UC Davis is well positioned to pursue exciting new solutions to meet these challenges.
 We benefit from our proximity to Silicon Valley, which supplies a valuable resource for connections with world leaders in the electronics industry.
 These interactions keep us well informed about today’s needs for innovation and provides us with opportunities for collaborations and the transformation of ideas into products.
 Our department also benefits from UC Davis’ world-renowned strength in the life sciences, which provides a rich environment for interfacing electronics with biology to enable new type of bio-inspired electronic devices, circuits, and systems.